HellenSanchez/pfda_finalproject_HellenSanchez/README.md

 Trees, grass, and lane lines move downward smoothly to simulate driving.
 Cones are drawn behind the trees for correct layering.

 - **Custom Graphics**
-The car, cone, and tree images used in the game are custom PNGs prepared and scaled to match the pixel art style.
+The car, cone, and tree images used in the game were created by me as custom PNGs and scaled to match the pixel art style.

 ## Challenges
 - Learning Pygame for animation, input handling, and collision detection.